nyaambxr/Omni-VisualStudio/README.md

-# Omni Theme
+# Omni Theme for Visual Studio

 Dark theme created by <a href="https://rocketseat.com.br?ref=omnitheme">Rocketseat</a> 🚀

 ## Themes

-Omni currently supports 34 applications.
+Omni currently supports 35 applications.
 You can find them below:

 ### Browsers